A Philosophy of Service & Support

 Active with Various Local Charities & Organizations

-Adam has actively served in various charities and organizations, including Temple Beth Am in Miami, Alexander Muss High School in Israel Program (as a student, counselor and alumni), Children's Home Society, Greater Miami Jewish Federation, AIPAC, and the Dade County and Florida Bar associations (on various committees, including donating time to serve on the Disciplinary Committee for 6 years).
+Adam has actively served in various charities and organizations, including Temple Beth Am in Miami, Alexander Muss High School in Israel Program (as a student, counselor and alumni), Children's Home Society, Greater Miami Jewish Federation, AIPAC, the Dade County Bar Association, and the Florida Bar Association (on various committees, including donating time to serve on the Disciplinary Committee for 6 years).
 Adam organized and originated the Mindfulness in the Law Program with Scott Rogers that is held annually at the Canyon Ranch Resort in Tucson, Arizona and Lenox, Massachusetts.
 Lawyers from across the country attend each year and earn CLE credits for their participation.

 He has received various awards and recognitions from these organizations as a result of his hard work and valuable contributions.